eiffel-community/eiffel/eiffel-syntax-and-usage/event-structure.md

 ## links
 __Type:__ Object
 __Required:__ Yes
-__Description:__ This object contains all trace links to other Eiffel events.
-It is described in detail [here](./the-links-object.md).
+__Description:__ This object contains all types of links to other Eiffel events.
+Its usage and syntax is described [here](./the-links-object.md), while the full list of optional and required links is described in the documentation of each respective event type..